Who would believe that Iby's pattern would end up in Vogue

 Seeking college graduate with passion to learn patternmaking.
 Work closely with top master patternmaker with renowned track record in women's designer sportwear collection.
 Only apply if you aspire to be the best.

 My persistence in emailing, faxing and calling the office paid off.
 About a week later, I flew to New York City for a working interview with master patternmaker Iby Abraham, who ended up giving me the job.
-For the next nine months until his own Areli Collection boutique wholesale business closed due to low order volume at the depth of the recession, I observed and learned from this patternmaker who is literally one of the best in the world.
+For the next nine months until his own Areli Collection boutique wholesale business closed as a result of the recession, I observed and learned from this patternmaker who is literally one of the best in the world.
 I often told him I wished he would make a video teaching series because so few master patternmakers like him are passing on their knowledge to the younger generation.

 Mr. Abraham knew he was good.
 Not only could he produce any shape for which major designers for whom he had worked over the past 30 years requested, he also had a rhythm of working that made him one of the fastest master patternmakers in the industry.
 Some of his former co-workers with whom I talked confirmed to me his legendary speed compared to other patternmakers.
 Yet, I was surprised by his humility at times.
 He would mention with respect the skill of other master patternmakers with whom he had worked or the quality of designs various labels were producing.
 One day, I walked in wearing a pink gingham version of a jacket I had made from the Vogue pattern pictured above.
 When Mr. Abraham saw it, he said, "That's a Donna Karan Collection jacket, isn't it?"
 I agreed, and he replied, "I made that pattern."
 My surprise could not have been more complete, nor his.
 He had no idea that the jacket and skirt he had made for a Donna Karan runway show had made it into a Vogue Pattern book!
 When I had sewn the jacket long before, I had been impressed that the pattern was exquisitely well-designed.
 What an honor to apprentice under the very patternmaker whose work I had unknowingly admired!
 Later, I brought the pattern to Mr. Abraham and asked him to autograph it.
 He wrote with his signature, "Who would believe that Iby's pattern would end up in Vogue," something I would not have expected him to say based on the excellence of his skill.